akasumitlamba/QuickClip-NotepadClipboard/README.md

-# QuickClip - Pro-Beta Release
+# QuickClip - Staging Release

-A Chrome extension that combines the functionality of a notepad and clipboard manager, allowing you to save, organize, and quickly access your text snippets.
+A Chromium extension that combines the functionality of a notepad and clipboard manager, allowing you to save, organize, and quickly access your text snippets.

 ![image](https://github.com/user-attachments/assets/940ce142-49d1-494d-8ea2-68d7b01a484d)